 Carpenter bees prefer bare, unpainted, or weathered softwoods, especially redwood, cedar, cypress, and pine.
 Painted or pressure-treated wood is much less susceptible to attack.

-Therefore, the best way to deter the bees is to paint all exposed wood surfaces, especially those which have a history of being attacked.
-Wood stains and preservatives are less reliable than painting but will provide some degree of repellency versus bare wood.
-To further discourage nesting, garages and outbuildings should be kept closed when carpenter bees are actively searching for nesting sites.
+Therefore, the best way to deter the bees is to paint all exposed wood surfaces, especially those with a history of being attacked.
+Wood stains and preservatives are less reliable than painting but provide some degree of repellency versus bare wood.
+To further discourage nesting, garages and outbuildings should be kept closed when carpenter bees are searching for nesting sites.

-Carpenter bees overwinter as adults in the wood.
-They usually emerge in April or May.
+Carpenter bees overwinter as adults in the wood, usually emerging in April or May.
 After mating, the fertilized females excavate tunnels in wood and lay their eggs within a series of small cells.
 The cells are provisioned with a ball of pollen on which the larvae feed, emerging as adults in late summer.
 The entrance hole and tunnels are perfectly round and about the diameter of your finger.
-Coarse sawdust the color of freshly cut wood is often present beneath the entry hole, and burrowing sounds may be heard from within the wood.
+Coarse sawdust, the color of fresh-cut wood, is often present beneath the entry hole, and burrowing sounds may be heard from within the wood.
 Female carpenter bees may excavate new tunnels for egg laying or enlarge and reuse old ones.
-The extent of damage to wood that has been used for nesting year after year may be considerable.
+Damage to the wood used as a nesting site year after year may be extensive.